 I started photographing birds in the winter time.
 During the cold months, I saw a few birds such as robins, woodpeckers and chickadees.
 When spring arrived, I wasn't sure what kind of birds I was going to see, so it was an exciting time to be a bird photographer.
 The new season did not disappoint.
 I saw an abundance of birds from bright red cardinals to beautiful blue jays.
 There were also yellow warblers, grey catbirds, brown sparrows, black common grackles and blackbirds.
 Some of the winter birds that I saw were also seen in the spring, including robins, chickadees, and woodpeckers.
 It was definitely a treat for the eyes and the camera.
 I hope you enjoy viewing this photo essay of spring birds in Kingston, Ontario.

 Spring Birds Not Far From Home

 Spring is a lovely time of the year.
 It's a season of new growth and the return of many migrant birds.
 This was my first spring as a bird photographer, so I didn't know what to expect.
 It turned out to be a fantastic season for bird photography.
 I was thrilled to be able to see and capture a multitude of birds in a wooded area near my house.
 Let's have a look at some of these spring birds.

 Chickadees spend their winter in the Kingston region.
 I was happy to see them again in the spring.
 They are a small, and fast moving bird.
 I managed to catch this one resting on a branch.
 I like the close-up shot of it and how you can see details in its plumage.
 You can also see its eye quite well.

-Common Grackles are such a beautiful bird.
+Common Grackles are such beautiful birds.
 I love their intense black coat with shiny iridescent colouring.
 They also have these bright piercing yellow eyes too.
 Their call is loud and very distinctive with a train of repetitive cries.

 I like the red dogwood branches scattered throughout the photo.
 It adds a touch of bright colour to the otherwise brown and grey colour scheme.